Nabho Mudra in Dr Sahdev’s ‘Breathe and Heal’ Program

 Nabho Mudra involves the tongue touching the palate and is somewhat similar to Khechari mudra in its action.
 Nabho mudra is mentioned in Gheranda Samhita and is practiced by meditators from various traditions.
 Nabho mudra is an easy form of Khechari Mudra, which is mentioned in Hatha Yoga Pradipika, and can be easily practised by anyone.

 In Gheranda Samhita, Nabho Mudra is described as a practice where the practitioner turns the tongue upwards to meet the palate and then retains the breath.
-The text says that one can do this during all activities like sitting, walking, etc.
+The text says that one can also do this during all activities like sitting, walking, etc.

 Nabho Mudra or Simple/ Small Khechari – which Gheranda Samhita claims can remove all disease and suffering of the Yogi, forms an integral part of Dr Sahdev’s ‘Breathe and Heal’ Program, a scientifically and yogically correct and very effective breathing and meditation routine, full of possibilities.
 In Sanskrit, ‘Nabho’ means ‘space or heavens or sky’ and mudra means ‘posture’.
 So, literally it can be translated as ‘Space or Heavens or Sky Posture’.
 Mudras are the postures and act as smaller body locks for energy.
-Mahatma Budha also made use of Nabho mudra and Vipashyana, now more popular as Vipassana from Pali language, during meditation.
+Mahatma Budha also made use of Nabho mudra and Vipashyana, now more popular as Vipassana (Pali language), during meditation.

 The breadth and depth of understanding and knowledge from the Vedas and other classical Yoga books from thousands of years ago is just astounding, overwhelming, breath-taking and divine!
 In this modern era, we have just begun to understand this unfathomable sea of knowledge, handed down from generation to generation in a few brief and concise verses, and experiential practices.
 The full potential of all this knowledge in physical, mental, metaphysical and spiritual dimensions can be comprehended by a devout, practising yoga practitioner through regular practice only.

 Nabho Mudra is simple, more of a Raja Yoga practice.
-Khechari Mudra is a somewhat similar, but more profound, practice, done in Hatha Yoga, which involves taking the tongue all the way back to reach the nasal cavity.
+Khechari Mudra, a more profound, practice, done in Hatha Yoga, involves taking the tongue all the way back to reach the nasal cavity.
 Traditional Hatha Yoga is intended to lead to Raja Yoga, the ‘Royal Yoga’, the goal of which is the highest state of consciousness known as Samadhi.
 Khechari is done with a lot of effort like milking the tongue and sometimes even cutting the frenulum of the tongue to free it.
 Once it is able to reach the nasal cavity, it can then be extended to the roof of the cavity.
 By stimulating certain regions of the cavity with the tongue, the yogi gets the benefit of amrita or nectar, as per Hatha Yoga Pradipika.
 Through this nectar, the yogi rejuvenates his body and attains long and healthy life.
 Whether this nectar is a physical secretion, or modulation of secretions from the master and other glands, is yet to be ascertained.

 Many masters say that cutting the frenulum for Khechari is unnecessary and the same results can be gained through constant practice of Nabho Mudra.
 It is said that during certain stages of meditation, the tongue automatically goes and touches the roof of the palate.
 By constant practice, the tongue can go further back towards the throat, till it touches the uvula at the back.
 Finally it can be made to enter the nasal cavity.
 This takes years of practice.